10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 View of the village from Chapelle Notre-Dame-de-Beauvoir

-Legends say these stairs were 365 steps before, corresponding to each day of the year.
-Although it isn’t as long as it used to be, the oratories of the Stations of the Way of the Cross remain.
+Legends say these stairs were originally 365 steps, corresponding to each day of the year.
+Although the staircase isn’t as long as it once was, the oratories of the Stations of the Way of the Cross remain.
 These oratories are decorated with faience and are like gems you can see along the way.

-Hey, I just want to share something.
-If you’re looking for destinations in France with a beautiful and historical church, you must see Reims.
-It has an awe-inspiring cathedral, where the kings of France were crowned.
+If you’re looking for destinations in France that feature a beautiful and historical church, you should consider visiting Reims.
+This city is home to an awe-inspiring cathedral where the kings of France were once crowned.

 Moustiers Sainte Marie France - View of the village and lake Sainte-Croix from Chapelle Notre-Dame-de-Beauvoir viewpoint